Cherreads

 That familiar, crushing hopelessness clawed its way up inside, forcing tears from his eyes.

 "No—!
 No!
 It hurts!
 Let me go!
 Stop—stop it!"
-Ren screamed as pain tore through him, his vision blurring, his consciousness threatening to slip away.
+Ren screamed as pain tore through him.

-That there were choices in life—choices you could control, and choices you couldn't.
+There were choices in life—choices you had control over, and choices you didn't.

 And this—